 From the beginner-friendly La Caboche to the adrenaline-pumping Emile Allais run, Megève has something for everyone, whether you’re here to perfect your snowplow or conquer the freeride terrain of Magic Garden Coté 2000.
 And if you’ve got a soft spot for raclette (who doesn’t?), l’Alpage will have you coming back for thirds.
 But it’s not all about the slopes; the Best Ski Trips in Europe wouldn’t be complete without an unforgettable dining experience, like the one at Flocons de Sel—secluded, panoramic, and oh-so-Rothschild.

 Where to stay?
 The Four Seasons Hotel Megève, of course, where you can dine in a candlelit igloo or marvel at Rothschild-inspired art.
-For something more intimate, Le Cerf Amoureux offers just 11 rooms, each with a balcony view that screams, “This is one of the Best Ski Trips in Europe!”
+For something more intimate, Le Cerf Amoureux offers just 11 rooms, each with a balcony view that screams, “This is one of the Best France Ski Resorts in Europe!”

 When it comes to the Best Ski Trips in Europe, St. Moritz is the OG, the trendsetter, the one that started it all.
 Imagine moonlit ice-skating, skijoring (yes, that’s being pulled on skis by a horse) across a frozen lake, and the most glamorous ski club in Europe—all under the famously stunning Engadin Valley light.
 The skiing?
 Oh, it’s just a mix of thrilling backcountry and fabulous reds on Corviglia mountain, where your après-ski wiener schnitzel at Chasellas comes with a side of “Is this real life?”